sftpgo/docs/docs/tutorials/eventmanager.md

 You can optionally add the uploaded file as an attachment but note that SFTPGo allows you to attach a maximum of 10MB.
 Then the action will fail for files bigger than 10MB.

-Now select `Event rules` and create a rule named `Upload rule`, select `Filesystem evens` as trigger and `upload` as filesystem event.
+Now select `Event rules` and create a rule named `Upload rule`, select `Filesystem events` as trigger and `upload` as filesystem event.
 You can also filters events based on protocol, user and group name, filepath shell-like patterns, file size.
 We omit these additional filters for simplicity.

 ![Upload rule](../assets/img/upload-rule.png){data-gallery="upload-rule"}